O-X-L/ansible-opnsense/docs/source/modules/1_multi.rst

     :header: "Parameter","Type","Required","Default","Aliases","Comment"
     :widths: 15 10 10 10 10 45

-    "multi_purge","list","false","\-","multi_control.multi_delete, multi_control.purge, multi_control.many_purge","The list of entries to delete"
+    "multi_purge","list","false","\-","multi_control.multi_delete, multi_control.purge, multi_control.many_purge","The list of entries to purge (delete or disable)"
-    "multi_control.purge_action","disable/delete","false","delete","\-","What to do with the matched items" "multi_control.purge_filter","dict","false","\-","multi_control.purge_filters","Field-value pairs to filter on - per example: {param1: test} - to only purge items that have 'param1' set to 'test'"
+    "multi_control.purge_action","disable/delete","false","delete","\-","What action to perform on the entries matched by the purge"
+    "multi_control.purge_filter","dict","false","\-","multi_control.purge_filters","Field-value pairs to filter on - per example: {param1: test} - to only purge items that have 'param1' set to 'test'"
     "multi_control.purge_filter_invert","boolean","false","false","\-","If true - it will purge all but the filtered ones" "multi_control.purge_filter_partial","boolean","false","false","\-","If true - the filter will also match if it is just a partial value-match"
+    "multi_control.purge_unconfigured","boolean","false","false","multi_control.purge_orphaned, multi_control.purge_unknown","Usable if configured entries are supplied - will delete all entries NOT matched with the configured ones"
     "multi_control.purge_all","boolean","false","false","\-","If set to true and neither items, nor filters are provided - all items will be purged"

 ----